 Should I contact or pay Nemo’s Collections?

-The best way to go about dealing with Nemo’s Collections is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Nemo’s Collections for millions of clients nationwide.
+The most effective way to deal with Nemo’s Collections is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Nemo’s Collections on behalf of their clients.

 Will Nemo’s Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Nemo’s Collections again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Nemo’s Collections again.

 Nemo’s Collections Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and Nemo’s Collections does too.

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

 - It is a violation of federal law for Nemo’s Collections to report inaccurate or incomplete information on your credit report.